Linklaters has made up 26 associates to partner in its latest promotions round, including eight in the UK.

 The round sees five women and 21 men given the nod.
-Senior partner Charlie Jacobs, Senior Partner at Linklaters, said: “As excited as we are by today’s announcement, we are disappointed that we have failed to reach our target for female partners in this year’s election.
+Linklaters senior partner Charlie Jacobs said: “As excited as we are by today’s announcement, we are disappointed that we have failed to reach our target for female partners in this year’s election.
 We remain absolutely committed to this important goal and acknowledge that despite firm-wide progress on diversity, we must and will strive to do better.”

 In London, the firm has made up two tax specialists – James Morgan and Mavnick Nerwal.
 Two mainstream corporate lawyers have also been promoted: Fionnghuala Griggs and Kanyaka Ramamurthi.